 Have a favorite pen and paper?
-Tell me about it here and I’ll update this chapter with the results.
+Tell me about it here and I’ll update this article with the results.

 Sticky notes are a researcher’s best friend.
 They’re still a great go-to for organizing thoughts, creating ad-hoc user flows, or helping participants sort ideas.
 Grab a few packs to keep in your office and a few to take with you on the go.

 “Does anybody have a charger?” are the dreaded words you’ll hear right before your participant can’t participate in your study because their phone or laptop died.
 If you have it in your research budget, pick up a few extra chargers to lend your participants (or to use yourself) during field research.

 When conducting in-person interviews, it’s important to get all the insights you can.
 And sometimes your hands (or your note-taker’s hands) just can’t write fast enough.
 Using a voice recorder will help you focus more on your participant and less on getting the insights down on paper.
 You can either purchase a fancy journalistic recorder or, if all you need is playback, use a recording app on your phone.

 A screen recorder can help you capture all of the insights of your remote studies or those conducted in-person with a digital device.
 There are web-only in-browser recorders, like Loom and Soapbox, and mobile recording options.
 Some recorders will only capture what is happening on the screen, while some will also capture audio.